grafana/google-sheets-datasource/docs/sources/create-a-sample-dashboard.md

 1. Paste the spreadsheet ID into the query editor

-   {{< figure alt="Paste the spreadsheet ID into the query editor" src="/media/docs/plugins/google-sheets-example-1.png" >}}
+   {{< figure alt="Paste the spreadsheet ID into the query editor" src="/media/docs/plugins/google-sheets-example-1.png" caption="Paste the spreadsheet ID into the query editor" >}}

    Grafana automatically detects this data as time series data and uses the time series panel visualization to display it.

-   {{< figure alt="Spreadsheet data visualized in the time series panel visualization" src="/media/docs/plugins/google-sheets-example-2.png" >}}
+   {{< figure alt="Spreadsheet data visualized in the time series panel visualization" src="/media/docs/plugins/google-sheets-example-2.png" caption="Spreadsheet data visualized in the time series panel visualization" >}}

    You can also use other visualizations like the bar gauge visualization:
-   {{< figure alt="Spreadsheet data visualized in the bar gauge panel visualization" src="/media/docs/plugins/google-sheets-example-3.png" >}}
+   {{< figure alt="Spreadsheet data visualized in the bar gauge panel visualization" src="/media/docs/plugins/google-sheets-example-3.png" caption="Spreadsheet data visualized in the bar gauge panel visualization" >}}

 ## Grafana Play demonstration

-Grafana Play provides a reference dashboard and lets you to modify and create your own custom dashboards.
+Grafana Play provides a reference dashboard and lets you modify and create your own custom dashboards.

 {{< docs/play title="Google Sheets data source plugin demo" url="https://play.grafana.org/d/ddkar8yanj56oa/visualizing-google-sheets-data" >}}